dezeraecox/Investigator-Grants-2020/README.md

 This repository contains source code for analysis of the NHMRC Fellowship scheme outcomes 2015 - 2020.
 This work also supported the analysis described in "[Emerging researchers face uphill struggle at NHMRC](https://www.researchprofessionalnews.com/rr-funding-insight-2020-9-emerging-researchers-face-uphill-struggle-at-nhmrc/)", originally published on September 18th 2020.

+## Getting started

+To learn more about the rationale and analyses behind this repository, you can find a brief introduction [here](https://dezeraecox.com/investigators-2020/).
+Just want to get your hands on the data?
+Head straight on over to the app at [Investigators2020.herokuapp.com](http://investigators2020.herokuapp.com/).

 ## Raw data

 The raw data used in this analysis came from three main sources.